eclipse/repairnator/doc/usage.md

   [(-t|--lookToDate) <lookToDate>]
         Specify the final date to get builds (e.g. 31/01/2017).
 Note that the search is until 23:59:59 of the specified date.

+  [--bearsMode <bearsMode>]
+          This option is only useful in case of '--bears' is used: it defines the type of fixer build to get.
+Available values: failing_passing;passing_passing;both (default: both)

 Please note that the GITHUB_OAUTH environment variables must be set.
 ```